dv-flow/dv-flow.github.io/docs/index.rst

 DV Flow
 =======

-DV Flow provides a "make for silicon engineering": a specification for capturing design and verification (DV) tasks and dataflow in a way that enables concurrent execution and efficient avoidance of redundant work, and tools for working with that specification.
+DV Flow defines a build-flow specification targeted at silicon design and verification workflows.
+The specification centers around parameterized tasks connected by dataflow.
+A set of libraries for common tasks is provided.
+Users can use these tasks as-is, as well as develop new tasks.
+Tools are provided to execute workflows defined in DV Flow syntax and assist with their development.

 .. mermaid::